mongodb/specifications/source/index-management.rst

      *
      * Note that in MongoDB server versions >= 3.0.0, the server will create the
      * indexes in parallel.
      *
+     * As of 3.4 (see https://jira.mongodb.org/browse/SERVER-769) the server validates
+     * options passed to the createIndexes command.
+     *
      * @return The names of all the indexes that were created.
      */